cgyurgyik/ray-tracing/README.md

 - Create Pyramid surface.

 # Features
 - Demonstration using PPM image file.
-Provides several different "scenes" to play around with as well.
+Provides different "scenes" to play around with as well.
 - Single value_type to allow client to switch between double, float, etc.
 - Abstract material class to allow for different materials.
 Current materials include lambertian, metallic, and dielectric (clear).
 - Abstract texture class to allow for different textures.
 Current textures supported are single-color and checkered pattern.